 The Certified Recovery Peer Advocate (CRPA) provides recovery training, outreach, support, and peer mentoring to Alcohol and Drug Council clients.
 The CRPA will provide hope, encouragement, support, life-coaching, and connection to the community.
 Assists in implementing and creating a recovery environment.
 The CRPA must demonstrate excellent interpersonal skills, the ability to relate to clients and treatment professionals, as well as good problem solving skills.

 - Support positive recovery process by communicating with and acting as liaison between clinical staff and clients to support positive recovery process.

 - Model healthy coping skills and provide encouragement to maintain or increase commitment to healthy recovery behaviors.

 - Maintain collaborative communication with representatives of treatment programs, community organizations, and public to improve the services provided to participants and increase community support for Alcohol & Drug Council clients.

 - Assist clients in applying for benefits.

 - Prioritize working on identified psychosocial barriers to engagement in recovery such as: housing instability, transportation access, financial barriers, and unmet educational or vocational needs.

 - Assist in or directly transport clients to relevant medical, psychiatric, financial, housing or similar appointments.

 High School Diploma or GED and CRPA/CRPA-T Certification required.
 Familiarity and competency with computers.
 Valid driver’s license, and proof of auto insurance preferred.

-Alcohol & Drug Council of Tompkins Council is an equal opportunity employer and does not discriminate against any employee or applicant for employment because of age, race, creed, color, national origin, ancestry, political affiliation, marital status, sexual orientation, gender, gender identity or expression, genetic information, amnesty status, veteran status, or disability.
+Alcohol & Drug Council of Tompkins County is an equal opportunity employer and does not discriminate against any employee or applicant for employment because of age, race, creed, color, national origin, ancestry, political affiliation, marital status, sexual orientation, gender, gender identity or expression, genetic information, amnesty status, veteran status, or disability.